Gottesk/angular-dist-serve/README.md

 # angular-dist-serve
-Nginx configuration for serving Angular build locally under MacOS Can be useful for those who need to test ServiceWorker and other PWA features
+Nginx configuration for serving Angular build locally under MacOS.
+Can be useful for those who need to test ServiceWorker and other PWA features.

 ## how to use